zachlloyd01/blog/README.md

 # Made in Django
-This is a blog I made as practice with the Django programming language!
+This is a blog I made as practice with the Django programming framework!